The Tank is Dead

 If APS improves and becomes effective, it can be countered with a simple tactic.
 The issue is how these systems deal with incoming artillery and mortar fire, which are far more accurate as cheap UAV spotters proliferate down to the battery level.
 APS can't distinguish between cheap dumb munitions and expensive smart munitions.
 In addition, artillery and mortar impacts and throw up large chucks of earth and debris that seem like incoming projectiles on radar.
 APS can be turned off until truly needed, but that point is unknown.
 So the simple tactic is to fire an artillery or mortar barrage to exhaust APS (or force tankers to switch them off) then follow with expensive video-guided missiles and UAV anti-tank kamikazes.

 However, smart artillery and mortar munitions can slay tanks themselves.
-The Swedish 120mm STRIX with an infrared seeker was fielded two decades ago but found few buyers, probably because Generals see them as threats to their armored forces.
-Mortars are best to employ sensor-guided munitions since they have a low launch velocity the g-force exerted is far less than from a gun or howitzer so the problems with electronic seeker damage are much less.
-In addition, since a mortar round falls straight down it allows a seeker a better and longer view of the target below, whereas a ballistic howitzer round arrives at an angle.
+The Swedish 120mm STRIX with an infrared seeker was fielded two decades ago but found few buyers, probably because Generals see them as threats to their tanks.
+Mortars are best to employ sensor-guided munitions since they have a low launch velocity so the g-force exerted is far less than from a gun or howitzer so the problems with electronic seeker damage are much less.
+In addition, since a mortar round falls straight down it allows a seeker a better and longer view of the target below, whereas a howitzer round arrives at an angle.

 Any tanks that survive the onslaught of indirect fires now face direct fire weapons.
 Assuming the enemy cannot engage their flank, tanks are well protected from frontal penetration.
 However, they are easily damaged despite their thick armor because there are so many weak spots.
 Tankers love to discuss the thickness of armor at various places around different tanks.
 They rarely discuss areas of the tank with little armor that are "chinks in their armor" just like knights of old, a term still in use and found in a dictionary:

 Chink in the Armor